yuzhimanhua/MICoL/README.md

-# Metadata-Induced Contrastive Learning for Zero-Shot Extreme Multi-Label Text Classification
+# Metadata-Induced Contrastive Learning for Zero-Shot Multi-Label Text Classification

 ## Installation
 For training, GPUs are strongly recommended.
 We use one NVIDIA V100 to run each experiment.